 So let's use the time we have left in Congress to go ahead and get the money and see what happens.

-Where well, Mitch McConnell kind of runs a tight ship over there.
+Well, Mitch McConnell kind of runs a tight ship over there.

 Where is he?

-You could through reconciliation pass money appropriated for border security as a standalone proposition.
+You could, through reconciliation, pass money appropriated for border security as a standalone proposition.

 I don't like doing things like this, but I don't see an option to it if they don't work with us.